chewhongjun/IntroductionToProgramming/README.md

 Additional Hard Question:

-1. Make a christmas tree
+1. Make a christmas tree (The code i used implemented a for loop that we didnt cover on the first lesson)
        *
       ***
      *****